Multiorders in amenable group actions: Multiorder and orbit equivalence to an action of the integers

 i.e.\ $\tilde{S}(\prec)=g(\prec)$, where $g=1^{\prec}$ and $g(\prec)$ is given by the formula \eqref{ac}.
 Then $\tilde{S}$ preserves the measure $\nu$ and $\varphi$ is a factor map from the $\Z$-action $(X,\mu,S)$ to the $\Z$-action $(\tilde{O},\nu,\tilde{S})$. \end{thm}

-\begin{rem} Note that we do not assume the $G$-actions on $X$ or on $\tilde\O$ to be free. \end{rem} \begin{rem} In view of the Dye Thoerem (see \cite{Dy}), the orbit-equivalence part of Theorem \ref{motooe} is seemingly trivial (at least in the ergodic case).
+\begin{rem} Note that we do not assume the $G$-actions on $X$ or on $\tilde\O$ to be free. \end{rem} \begin{rem} In view of the Dye Thoerem (see \cite{Dy}), the orbit-equivalence part of Theorem \ref{motooe} is seemingly trivial for ergodic actions of countable amenable groups.
 What is special about the action generated by the transformation~$S$ is that it preserves the multiorder factor and, as will be shown in Section~\ref{siedem}, it also preserves the corresponding conditional entropy. \end{rem} \begin{rem} Let $(X,\mu,G)$ be a free, measure-preserving $G$-action with the same orbits as a $\Z$-action $(X,\mu,T)$.
 By Theorem \ref{oetomo}, there exists a factor map ${\varphi: X\to \tilde{\O}}$, where $(\tilde{\O},\nu,G)$ is some multiorder.
 Now, Theorem \ref{motooe} asserts that $(X,\mu,G)$ has the same orbits as the $\Z$-action $(X,\mu,S)$, where $S$ is the successor map given by the formula \eqref{full}.
-It is not hard to verify (by combining the formulas \eqref{bibi} and~\eqref{full}) that in this case, the maps $S$ and $T$ coincide. \end{rem}
+It is not hard to verify (by combining the formulae \eqref{bibi} and~\eqref{full}) that in this case, the maps $S$ and $T$ coincide. \end{rem}

 \begin{cor} On each countable amenable group $G$ there exists a multiorder $(\tilde{\O},\nu,G)$ of ``double entropy zero'', meaning that $h(\nu,G)=h(\nu,\tilde S)=0$, where $h(\nu,G)$ denotes the Kolmogorov--Sinai entropy of $\nu$ under the action of $G$, while $h(\nu,\tilde S)$ denotes the Kolmogorov--Sinai entropy of $\nu$ under the action of $\Z$ by the iterates of $\tilde S$. \end{cor}